jwunderl/pxt-arcade/docs/courses/csintro1/loops/intro.md

 ### ~hint
 **Teacher Note**

-This task is intentionally tedious - it's likely a good idea to cut them off early after having them start on it and recognize how much is involved in making a relatively small change in this way.
+This task is intentionally tedious - it's likely a good idea to cut them off early after having them start on it, as it doesn't take long to recognize how much is involved in making a relatively small change in the current code.
+### ~

 ```block
 // :solution